linearza/ember-property-to-computed-codemod/transforms/legacy-computed-codemod/README.md

-# ember-property-to-computed-codemod
+# ember-v2-codemods

 ## Usage

 ```
-npx ember-property-to-computed-codemod ember-property-to-computed-codemod path/of/files/ or/some**/*glob.js
+npx ember-v2-codemods legacy-computed-codemod path/of/files/ or/some**/*glob.js

 # or

-yarn global add ember-property-to-computed-codemod
+yarn global add ember-v2-codemods
-ember-property-to-computed-codemod ember-property-to-computed-codemod path/of/files/ or/some**/*glob.js
+ember-v2-codemods legacy-computed-codemod path/of/files/ or/some**/*glob.js
 ```

 ## Local Usage
 ```
-node ./bin/cli.js ember-property-to-computed-codemod path/of/files/ or/some**/*glob.js
+node ./bin/cli.js legacy-computed-codemod path/of/files/ or/some**/*glob.js
 ```

 ## Input / Output